karkman/MetagenomeCourse2019/Day3/README.md

 cat OUTPUT.txt
 ```

-Look are the nice E. coli!
-What about using the tools described on Monday, Tuesday and Wednesday (comparative genomics) to analyse this newly aquired genomes in the context of thousands of E. coli reference genomes?

-This [link](http://137.205.70.78/main/dataset/share/35a7c758dc609752e3870191c0962c63c2067abc0f5adc52ddcd5df81e05c2667138e40179d715574c94073ea4313ed3272e5ef2089fb52a650182) brings you there.
-Enjoy the PHYLOVIZ online visualization properties now.

 ## 12- Perspectives

 With the type of data extracted from the metagenomes, it could be possible to perform nice "combo analyses".
 For instance, by combining taxonomy, phylogeny and functions like [in here](https://www.biorxiv.org/content/early/2017/04/23/129791):